Rural Hospitals Teeter On Financial Cliff As COVID-19 Medicare Loans Come Due

 The continuing resolution that includes this language about relief for hospitals (among many, many other things) is still being hammered out, though it does face its own deadline: It must be approved by the House and the Senate within the next nine days or the federal government faces a shutdown.

-'Still in the middle of this crisis'
+"Still in the middle of this crisis"

 Tom Nickels, executive vice president at the AHA, says his organization appreciates the House committee's effort to address the loans in the new bill, but full forgiveness of the loans is still needed.